 Frequently Asked Questions

-We will be constructing two long term care homes in Miramichi:
+We have two licensed long term care communities as well as a retirement living community in Miramichi:

 - A 159-bed standalone long term care home is now operating on Water Street and includes an Adult Day Centre.

-- An 81-bed long term care home on King George Highway also recently open and is part of a Parkland Retirement Living campus which offers a continuum of service to the community.
+- An 81-bed long term care home on King George Highway also recently open.

 2. Is it an increase in the number of long-term care beds in New Brunswick?